Philadelphia International Records: Philly soul

 Philadelphia soul, or Philly soul, is a form of soul music that emanated from Philadelphia during the mid-1960s.
 It provided a smoother alternative to the deep soul of the 1960s while maintaining the soul and emotion of popular R&B of the time.
 Philadelphia International Records was one of the most successful labels to capitalize on this new genre with acts such as the O'Jays and Teddy Pendergrass.

 Philly soul is known for its incorporation of lush string arrangements along with penetrating brass, and often tells very personal and emotional stories.
 The world-renowned Philadelphia Orchestra's string section was often employed to play on many of Philadelphia International Records' tracks.
 Philly soul is often considered a producer's genre, the essence of the genre coming mostly from Gamble, Huff, Bell, and the other producers within PIR.
 Philly soul, with its driving rhythms, later became an inspiration for the disco craze of the 1970s.

 Discography

 Catalog numbers from 1971 to 1985 are part of CBS Records' overall numbering system, and therefore are discontinuous.
-Albums released from 1986-1990 were part of Capitol/EMI catalog numbering system.
+Albums released from 1986 to 1990 were part of Capitol/EMI catalog numbering system.
 Catalog numbers for albums released after 1991 are from Philadelphia International's distribution deal with Zoo Entertainment.